HTB

 Simon Collins, HIV i-Base

-The final session at Glasgow 2024 was titled PrEPing for the Future and included a keynote lecture, three oral abstracts and a panel discussion.
+The final session at Glasgow 2024 was titled PrEPing for the Future and included a keynote lecture, three oral abstracts and a panel discussion, notably updating results from the PURPOSE 1 and 2 studies.
 [1]

 The Lock Lecture, given by Linda-Gail Bekker from The Desmond Tutu HIV Centre at the University of Cape Town, comprehensively covered future PrEP, rightly presenting this as being inseparable from issues of PrEP access.
 [2]